probot/probot.github.io/_apps/issuelabeler.md

 host: https://1th3h69bkc.execute-api.ap-southeast-1.amazonaws.com/production
 ---

-A GitHub bot to label issues automatically based on title and body against list of defined labels.
+A GitHub bot to label issues based on title and body against list of defined labels.
 Built with [probot](https://github.com/probot/probot).

 ## Installation
 After installation, create `.github/labeler.yml` in the default branch to enable it: